 I’d like to think of this as creativity (especially for writers) and if you can tap into this goldmine, well then the content you pump out will be golden as well.
 It doesn’t matter if you have video content, an audio file or a written post, every time you create content and put yourself out there your core is always shining through.

 So what is your core?
 Everyone’s different.
 But whatever your core happens to be, whether it is quiet and shy, loud and obnoxious or steady with a flow, you need to realize that it’s always shining through, which means you cannot afford to be fake or put on a front or claim to be an expert at something you are not.
 This is the first step you need to take when you want to write without restricting your flow of creativity and stand out in a crowded niche.
-If you’re faking it, your audience will know, and when they know, it will cause a few problems:
+If you’re faking it, your audience will know.

 You need to find a fresh approach to your topic.
 You need to tell awesome stories in order to stand out.
 You need to add substance to your content.
 Great content will always win.
 And that is why you are still relevant and you still stand a chance of gaining that share of the audience.
 By flavoring your awesome site with your unique personality, you’ll dramatically stand out from the crowd and burn your personal brand into our global consciousness.
 Keep pushing!